Pyroblazer/Flutter-2D-game/readme.md

  button.
 This is done so that you are aware of the importance of social distancing and are convinced to stop their vacation to actually do social distancing back home, just like the people who were on vacation in the game after being convinced through a “warning shot” by the player.
 ### Main Menu
+The main menu displays the game logo, story, the social distancing warning for players who are still on vacation, “Click Me for Social Distancing Info” button to link to Alodokter's Website (explained more below), How To Play, Start Game button to start the game, and Exit Game button to exit the game.
 ![Main Menu](images_demonstration/Main_Menu.jpg)
+Above is the picture for the Main Menu of Coronavirus Social Distancing Game
 ### Alodokter's Website
 Alodokter's website on the importance of social distancing, which is:
 > [https://www.alodokter.com/pentingnya-menerapkan-social-distancing-demi-mencegah-covid-19](https://www.alodokter.com/pentingnya-menerapkan-social-distancing-demi-mencegah-covid-19)